Clerkship Period and Scholarly Activities

 Key elements of the clerkship phase are:

 - Flexibility and Personalization

 This 18-month period gives students the flexibility and the chance to intersperse other educational opportunities among their clerkship training and develop a personalized learning plan based on their individual priorities and interests.
-These may include laboratory or clinical research, electives, or scholarly concentration within some of the blocks.
-Electives could be scheduled at various times during the 18 months, assuming completion of the prerequisite clerkships.
+These may include scheduling laboratory or clinical research or early electives at various times during the 18 months while completing the prerequisite clerkships.